Ava DuVernay: 2016–present: Career expansion

 It was released on October 7, 2016, on Netflix.
 13th garnered acclaim from film critics and has a 97% rating on Rotten Tomatoes based on 94 reviews.
 The critical consensus says: "13th strikes at the heart of America's tangled racial history, offering observations as incendiary as they are calmly controlled."
 In a review from Awards Circuit, Angela Davis said "13th is probably the most important movie you'll ever see."
 In 2017, the film was nominated for an Academy Award for Best Documentary Feature at the 89th Oscars; DuVernay became the first Black woman to be nominated by the academy as a director in a feature category.
 The film also won a Peabody Award in 2017 and a Columbia Journalism School duPont Award in 2018.
+Her music video for the Jay-Z ft.
+Beyoncé song "Family Feud" premiered December 29, 2017, on Tidal.